gilesbowkett/objectify/README.md

   The flow of an objectify request is as follows:

+    0. Objectify actions are configured in the routes file:

+      ```ruby
+        # config/routes.rb
+        # ... snip ...
+        objectify.resources :pictures
+      ```

+      Objectify currently only supports resourceful actions, but that's just a temporary thing.

     1. The policy chain is resolved (based on the various levels of configuration) and executed.
 Objectify calls the #allowed?(...) method on each policy in the chain.
 If one of the policies fails, the chain short-circuits at that point, and objectify executes the configured responder for that policy.

       An example Policy: